shubham8111/Joint-NLU/README.md

 | Baseline   | 95.08   | 94.62           | 81.97             |
 | Slot Gated | 94.57   | 96.41           | 83.65             |

-P.S Sometimes Slot F1 might get stuck at zero during training, better weight intialization or training a few epochs only on slot loss can resolve the issue.
+P.S.
+Sometimes Slot F1 might get stuck at zero during training, better weight intialization or training a few epochs only on slot loss can resolve the issue.